davidainslie/free-scala/docs/build.md

 Any environment variables that should not be saved in **Git** should be in a **.env** file - a hidden file.
 If necessary, you may need other **environments** such as **.env-local** and **.env-dev** etc.

+AWS Credentials are aquired via the Java SDK `credentials provider chain` e.g. check system properties, then environment variables and so on, for:
+- AWS_PROFILE
+- AWS_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY

+TODO - Must expand on the above

 ## SBT

 Unit test: